m41130/BlogposterDEV/README.md

 ## Acknowledgments 🙏

-Special thanks to the open-source community and everyone who contributes to making the web simpler and more accessible.
+A huge thank-you to the incredible open-source community and everyone making the web simpler and more accessible.

+Special shout-out to **OpenAI and ChatGPT** for being a fantastic coding buddy and rubber duck.
+(I still wrote all the code myself, obviously—but shh 🤫.)

 ---